wipfli/aws-planetiler/README.md

  * AWS_SUBNET_ID - the [subnet id](https://docs.aws.amazon.com/cli/latest/reference/ec2/describe-subnets.html).
 E.g. `subnet-1a2b3c4d`
  * TARGET_HOST - the host where the generated output file should be copied to.
 E.g. `my-server.com`
  * TARGET_USERNAME - the username on the target machine.
  * TARGET_SSH_PRIVATE_KEY - the private key to access the target machine.
-Should be a single line (no newline character).
+Should be a single line, escape new lines with `\n`.
  * TARGET_FOLDER - the folder path on the target machine where the output file is copied to.